hytromo/MacroPolo/README.md

     middle_click_to(x, y)
         Middle clicks the cursor to the x, y coordinates

+    mouse_event(x, y, button, eventType)
+        Generates a mouse event, useful for mouse press or release. x, y the coordinates of the event button is 'left', 'right' or 'middle'
+        event type is either 'press' or 'release'

     move_cursor_to(x, y)
         Moves the cursor to the x, y coordinates